metaapi/metaapi-metastats-javascript-sdk/readme.md

 ## Pricing
 MetaStats is available to all MetaApi users without extra charges at this point.

 You pay a fee executing MetaTrader terminal on MetaApi cloud.
 See [https://metaapi.cloud/#pricing](https://metaapi.cloud/#pricing) for more details.

-MetaApi provides a free tier so that you can test our APIs without any charges.
+In some cases a free tier access can be available.

 ## Frequently asked questions (FAQ)
 FAQ is located here: [http://metaapi.cloud/docs/metastats/faq/](http://metaapi.cloud/docs/metastats/faq/)